(or “achieving compliance without bringing everything to a crawl”)

 - Wait until the end of product development to do “all the paperwork”; it is much harder and more expensive for a startup to play catch-up and there’s never any “spare time” at the end of development for this

-- Outsource quality to someone else (“we just want to focus on R&D”)
+- Outsource all quality work to someone else (“we just want to focus on R&D”); if you want to be a successful medical device company, you will eventually need to own this work

 - Set up a quality system with vaguely worded procedures based on subjective decisions (instead of clearly defined procedures and requirements)

-- Pro Tip: Don’t just buy the ISO 13485 standard and try to write everything from scratch (your time is too valuable to repeat work already done by experienced professionals who have set up new quality systems for dozens of companies; see below)
+- Pro Tip: Don’t just buy the ISO 13485 standard and try to write everything from scratch yourself.
+Your time is too valuable.
+Instead, use experienced quality consultants who have set up new quality systems for dozens of companies and will make sure you don’t make newbie errors.

 Bonus Points